-But before the myth of Apollo had taken hold, it was the oracle of Pythia that was consulted about all of the most important decisions facing Greek leaders.
+Before the myth of Apollo had taken hold, it was the Oracle of Pythia that was consulted about all of the most important decisions facing Greek leaders.

-Delphi became a site for the congregation of people from all over Greece with celebrations throughout the year including the Pythian Games.
+Delphi became a site for the congregation of people from all over Greece, as well as Asia Minor and Egypt, with celebrations throughout the year including the Pythian Games.

 The Oracle of Delphi